treasure-data/td-android-sdk/README.md

   - The server returned an error response

-## Additioanl Configuration
+## Additioanl configuration

 ### Endpoint

-The API endpoint (default: https://in.treasuredata.com) can be modified using the `initializeApiEndpoint` API after the TreasureData client constructor has been called and the underlying client initialized.
+The API endpoint (default: https://in.treasuredata.com) can be modified using the `TreasureData#initializeApiEndpoint` API after the TreasureData client constructor has been called and the underlying client initialized.
 For example:

 ```
     TreasureData.initializeApiEndpoint("https://in.treasuredata.com");